jeju5/management/cs/aws/aws_developer.md

   * X-Ray vs CloudTrail
     * X-ray is a troubleshooting tool, recording everything possible
     * CloudTrail is a API logger
+  * You have to enable 'active tracing' to accept data coming into X-Ray
   * Architecture
     * EC2 -> X-Ray SDK & X-Ray Daemon -> X-Ray Daemon -> X-Ray API -> X-Ray Console
   * X-Ray SDK provides